henryzhongsc/longctx_bench/README.md

 ## Overview

 Token evictions, KV cache quantizations, hard prompt compression, RNNs, RNN-Transformer hybrids — plenty of efficiency approaches claim they are long context capable, but which can stand up to comprehensive scrutiny, and what are the trade-offs?
-Our benchmark paper attempts to answer such questions by evaluating many examplar methods among the above schools against various long context tasks.
+Our benchmark paper attempts to answer such questions by evaluating many exemplar methods among the above schools against various long context tasks.

 ![cover_vis](https://github.com/henryzhongsc/longctx_bench/blob/main/visualization/plotted/cover_vis.png)